fungos/blog/content/cr-simple-c-hot-reload.md

 The `cr_plugin` context contains some internal private stuff, but also some information useful to the application itself.
 One is the `version` field, a value incremented each time a reload is successful or decremented in case of a rollback.
 Rollbacks may happen when a crash or an issue is detected, the system will try to safely unload the problematic binary and reload a previous working one.
 In case of rollback, a `failure` code will be set in the plugin context and the new loaded binary may use this information to give some useful feedback or dealing with it in an appropriate fashion for the application.

 Once up and running, each time the loadable binary is rebuilt, `cr.h` will trigger a reload as it is monitoring for file changes based on the file time stamp.
-Each time an update, a load or an unload happens, `cr.h` will pass the info down to the application by using the `cr_op` operation flag: `CR_LOAD`, `CR_STEP` or `CR_UNLOAD`.
+Each time there is an update, a load or an unload happens, `cr.h` will pass the info down to the application by using the `cr_op` operation flag: `CR_LOAD`, `CR_STEP` or `CR_UNLOAD`.
 For example, in case of unload the application may be able to intercept and deal with something before the binary is fully unloaded (like saving some internal state).

 This is everything needed to live code reload using `cr.h`!